shmh40/detectreeRGB/change_analysis/README.md

-# Directory containing scripts to carry out analysis of changes in trees from repeat observations
+# Change analysis of trees predicted by Mask R-CNN and ITCfast

+This script uses the predictions from Mask R-CNN and ITCfast, along with repeat LiDAR data to analysis tree growth, mortality and carbon change.
+Plots are produced by the script illustrating these dynamics.